What Is Harassment?

 Workplace harassment is unwelcome conduct from a boss, coworker, group of coworkers, vendor, or customer whose actions, communication, or behavior mocks, demeans, puts down, disparages, or ridicules an employee.
 Physical assaults, threats, and intimidation are severe forms of harassment and bullying.

-Employees can also experience harassment when they are not the target of the harasser because of the negative work environment that can develop and they experience as a result of his or her actions.
+Employees can experience harassment when they are not the target of the harasser because of the negative work environment that can develop because of the harassment.

 - The behavior is severe and pervasive enough to create a work environment that any reasonable individual would find intimidating, hostile, or abusive.

 Harassment against individuals also is prohibited as retaliation for filing a discrimination charge, participating in a harassment investigation or lawsuit under these laws.
 The bottom line is that employees have a right to challenge employment practices that they believe constitute harassment.